dudaschar/streaming-interface/README.md

 ## Getting Started

-Follow these instructions to run the project
+Follow these instructions to run the project.

 ### Prerequisites

-You will need to have `npm` installed
+You will need to have `npm` installed.

 ### Installing

-In the project folder run the install script
+In the project directory, run the install script.
 ```
 $ npm install
 ```

-Then, run the script to start the project
+Then, run the script to start the project.
 ```
 $ npm start
 ```